isomerpages/moe-compassvalepri/_cvps-open-house-2025/Welcome to CVPS!.md

 #### **For Online Open House (via Microsoft Teams)**

-* To offer parents an introduction to our school via an accessible online platform—highlighting key areas such as our curriculum, student care services, Mother Tongue Language (MTL) programs, CCAs, Nascan and Primary 1 experiences. <br>
+* To offer parents an introduction to our school via an accessible online platform—highlighting key areas such as our curriculum, student care services, Mother Tongue Language (MTL) programs, CCAs, Nascan and Primary 1 experiences.

 |  |  |  |
 | -------- | -------- | -------- |
 | Day/Date:     | Saturday, 12th July 2025     |      |